 - 🔥 Calories: ~89 per serving

-- ⭐ Main Ingredients: Ricotta cheese, all-purpose flour, white wine or grape juice, chocolate chips, powdered sugar
+- ⭐ Main Ingredients: Ricotta cheese, white wine, chocolate chips, powdered sugar

 - 👩🍳 Method: Stovetop, hand mixer